Australia Introduces Core Skills Occupation List to Address Critical Skill Shortages

 Key Highlights of the CSOL:

-The CSOL will be integral to the Core Skills stream of the forthcoming Skills in Demand visa, set to replace the Temporary Skill Shortage (subclass 482) visa on December 7, 2024.
+The CSOL will be integral to the Core Skills stream of the forthcoming Skills in Demand (SID) visas, set to replace the Temporary Skill Shortage (subclass 482) visa on December 7, 2024.
 Additionally, it will apply to the Direct Entry stream of the permanent Employer Nomination Scheme (subclass 186) visa, facilitating a streamlined pathway for skilled migrants to attain permanent residency.

 Implications for Australia’s Workforce: